sezito2/Justice-Centered-Data-Design/src/00-Getting-Started/04-reading-files.md

 - enter_md_link_here
 - enter_html_link_here

-## E 0.2.3 - Link to 1.0 Reviewing the GH Methodology & Learning to Write JS in Observable
+## E3.
+Link to page in same project

 Write a markdown link, e.g., [Rendered linked text](./path/to/file.md), with a relative path to the `00-gh-nb.md` file for the "1.0-Reviewing the GH Methodology & Learning to Write JS in Observable" chapter.